edwinschaeffer/SeleniumDemo/README.md

 # Basic Spring Boot Automation Test Example
-Thanks to arnc for uploading this original example.
+Thanks to arndc for uploading this original example!
+Helped alot.

 A basic example of an automation test using Spring Boot, Thymeleaf and Selenium.